 With the advent of psychoanalysis, cinematography also embraced the dark side of the human subconscious.
 The first movie adaptations of Hamlet include numerous references to Freudian concepts.
 After the Second World War, movie directors, obviously influenced by the human tragedies, were far more concerned with social and political issues.
-The 20th and 21st centuries brought a significant technological development worldwide.
+The 20th and 21st centuries brought significant technological development worldwide.
 Mentalities changed, including the spectators’ way of relating to the Shakespearean plays.
 The modern Hamlet wears jeans and lives in Manhattan.
 The romantic boy of the thirties is gone, but his troubles remain.

 Thou Shall Love Thy Mother As…

 Before starting to work on his successful project, Laurence Olivier consulted analyst author Ernest Jones, who wrote massively about Hamlet’s Oedipus complex.
 Namely, in Freudian terms, Hamlet (also played by Olivier) unconsciously feels sexually attracted to his mother and wishes to repossess her as an object of incestuous desire.
 Killing Claudius (Basil Sydney) corresponds to suppressing the abnormal sexual drive.
 Olivier made use of some of Freud’s interpretations, and chose Eileen Herlie to play Gertrude.
 She was thirteen years younger than Hamlet, which enhanced the sexuality gravitating around the closet scene.
 As he pushes Gertrude on the bed, we see a close-up of Hamlet, pressing his dagger to her throat, across her voluptuous bosom.
 While comparing Claudius with his father, he flings the queen backwards over the bed.
 The young man’s violence underlies the eroticism which appears to characterize the mother-son relationship.
-When they embrace passionately, the circling movement of the camera is a typical cinematic trick employed in the romantic scenes.
+When they embrace passionately, the circling movement of the camera is a typical cinematic trick employed in romantic scenes.

 Stairs, Corridors and Windows

 Olivier’s obsession with stairs may be regarded as psychologically marking Hamlet’s oscillation between passivity and activity, his journey from arrogance to depression.
 The stairs become a world in themselves, a projection of Hamlet’s intricate dance through life.
 The up and down movements correspond to the man’s own rise and fall on the stairs of life.
-The stairs may seem infinite, but at the same time they are rigid and repetitive, possessing a sort of regularity that impedes the man from acting freely.
+The stairs may seem infinite, but at the same time, they are rigid and repetitive, possessing a sort of regularity that impedes the man from acting freely.
 Hamlet is torn between acting and waiting, between madness and sanity, to the extent to which these almost overlap.

 Olivier’s Ophelia (Jean Simmons) is fair, feeble, and sensitive.
 In her mad ravings, she twists her hands and appears to be sweating, as if shaken by a feverish dream.
 As in the 1930s horror movies, Ophelia is not a stranger to gloomy corridors.
 This enforces a narrative continuity and hints at the intricacy of the human mind.
 Ophelia runs through such a corridor, which can be regarded as a symbolic passage from sanity to insanity.
 As for the windows, they provide an even more profound insight into human psyche.
 On the one hand, they offer the characters a chance to escape, and on the other hand, they trigger a claustrophobic feeling of entrapment.
 Whenever Hamlet approaches Ophelia, we see an open window allowing a view of the outside world.
-If Hamlet realized that Ophelia is not part of the “rotten’ conspiracy, she “might offer him escape from the suffocating enclosure the castle has become for him” (Brode 121) But the window remains a vain hope of spiritual redemption.
+If Hamlet realized that Ophelia is not part of the “rotten’ conspiracy," she “might offer him escape from the suffocating enclosure the castle has become for him,” (Brode 121) but the window remains a vain hope of spiritual redemption.

 Hamlet the Warrior

-Grigori Kozintsev’s Hamlet depicts madness as an accessory of the fight for freedom, in a hostile world.
+Grigori Kozintsev’s Hamlet depicts madness as an accessory to the fight for freedom, in a hostile world.
 With the Cold War going on, Russian writers and directors were very circumspect when it came to the things that were unacceptable in their scripts.
 Surprisingly, the movie escaped censorship.
-Kozintsev himself admitted to have wanted to focus more upon the political side of Hamlet, so he presented him in relation to an austere society, where authority dehumanizes.
+Kozintsev himself admitted to having wanted to focus more upon the political side of Hamlet, so he presented him in relation to an austere society, where authority dehumanizes.
 He abandoned the tradition of the pale, melancholic Hamlet.
-A new, determined, courageous Hamlet (Innokentiy Smoktunovskiy) is tormented by what happens “in the prison state around him”, as Kozintsev claims.
+A new, determined, courageous Hamlet (Innokentiy Smoktunovskiy) is tormented by what happens “in the prison state around him," as Kozintsev claims.